Last Updated on April 7, 2023 by Robert Mejia

-Here are a few more suggestions of how to deal with feedbacks:
+Here are a few more suggestions on how to deal with feedback:

 Try to be close enough to your microphone when singing or speaking.
 Speaking closer to a microphone enables the mic to pick up your voice as the main sound.